Patan After Dark — Evening Guide to Durbar Square & Cafés

 Patan has one of the densest event calendars in the valley:

-- Newari festivals throughout the year — Rato Machhindranath Jatra, Krishna Janmashtami, and the Patan-specific festivals are unmissable.
+- Newari festivals throughout the year — Rato Machhendranath Jatra (April–May, month-long), Krishna Janmashtami, Indra Jatra.
+Most are visible from public streets and squares without tickets.

 Browse the full cultural events calendar for what's on this week.